Cognigy/Cognigy-CLI/README.md

 Cognigy-CLI is a series of tools meant to aid Cognigy.AI developers in maintaining local copies of their virtual agent projects.

-**The CLI can currently not create resources (other than Snapshots), but only edit existing resources.**
+**The CLI can currently not create resources (other than Snapshots and Locales), but only edit existing resources.**

 Currently supported resources: